 The IBA Rules on Taking of Evidence aim to "provide an efficient, economical, and fair process for taking of evidence in international arbitrations, particularly those between parties from different legal traditions," as stated in the Preamble, and "to supplement the legal provisions and institutional, ad hoc, or other rules that apply to the conduct of the arbitration".
-41 It further aims to provide the parties discretion in adopting the rules in whole or in part to govern proceedings or to use them as guidelines to establish their own procedures.
-42
+It further aims to provide the parties discretion in adopting the rules in whole or in part to govern proceedings or to use them as guidelines to establish their own procedures.

 There are nine articles in the concerned rules, which deal with documents (Article 3), fact witnesses (Article 4), experts (Articles 5-6), evidentiary hearings (Article 8), and the admissibility and assessment of evidence (Article 9), among other things.
-Additionally the updated rules also pro-
+Additionally, the updated rules also provide for a possibility of a virtual hearing, and provisions that expressly empower the tribunal to exclude illegally obtained evidence.